Last updated on: January 7, 2025

 Building Information Modeling (BIM) is a dynamic process of creating information-rich models for the entire lifecycle of a construction project.

-As a project passes through different phases, the level of development in a BIM model also increases to different levels namely LOD 100, 200, 300, and beyond.
+As a project progresses through different stages, the Level of Development (LOD) in a BIM model evolves, increasing in detail from LOD 100, 200, 300, and beyond.
+This gradual evolution enables the model to meet project-specific needs with precision.

 These dimensions enhance the data associated with a model to share a greater level of understanding of a construction project.